lucasponce/gatein-web-tests/README.md

 [3] Some tests uses "break" command to introduce a text in a form.
 For example, in GtnTest003 captcha code has to be introduced manually.

+[4] Tests are designed to work on a clean installation of GateIn without any additional page created.